Solva Community Land Trust

 Our project partners include Pembrokeshire County Council, PLANED (who administer the LEADER-funded Pembrokeshire Community Land Trust project) and housing association ateb.

 Our vision is to build environmentally low-impact housing – ideally net zero carbon – allowing for the most up-to-date technologies to be utilised in both the build and ongoing use of the properties.
 We are keen to utilise renewable energy resources to develop a truly green solution which would allow the project to offset running costs and provide lower rental costs.

 What are Community Land Trusts?

 Community Land Trusts are set up and run by ordinary people to develop and manage homes as well as other community assets.
 CLTs act as long-term stewards, ensuring that housing remains genuinely affordable, not just now but in the future too.

 In Solva’s case, around £3m has been allocated by Pembrokeshire County Council to the Trust from the Second Home Premium’ which is levied on Council Tax bills.
 This means that the community can determine what housing goes there and who will be eligible to occupy the new homes.
-Consultations have been held and a questionnaire was circulated in May 2020 – results are currently being analysed.
+Consultations have been held and a questionnaire was circulated in May 2020 – see the news item below for the results.